paulinemss/30days-client/README.md

 ### Portfolio Project

 30 days is a full stack web application built and designed by [Pauline Massé](https://github.com/paulinemss) with the MERN stack (MongoDB, Express, React, Node.js).
+You can find the frontend files in this repository, and the backend files [here](https://thirtydays.netlify.app/).